Jedward: Advertising

-Jedward have been involved with many advertising campaigns in the UK and Ireland.
-In 2009, agreed to be the subject of a Tourism Ireland radio campaign, which made a tongue-in-cheek apology to the UK for Jedward's antics on The X Factor.
+In 2009 Jedward were the subject of a Tourism Ireland radio campaign, which made a tongue-in-cheek apology to the UK for Jedward's antics on The X Factor.
 In 2010, Jedward fronted an advertising campaign for Irish fast food chain Abrakebabra.
 Jedward have also fronted advertising campaigns for East Midlands Trains, Rowntree's Randoms, Disney Universe and a Travel Supermarket commercial with comedian Omid Djalili.
 The last was later banned after the UK Advertising Standards Authority ruled that the advert was misleading.
 In 2011, they fronted an advertising campaign for mobile network 3 Ireland, including their own Jedward-branded mobile phone.

 Stage

 Between 2010 and 2013, Jedward performed in an annual pantomime over the Christmas and New Year period.
 Based at the Olympia Theatre, Dublin, the pantomimes also starred Linda Martin.
 John and Edward played themselves and the shows featured Jedward songs.
 The twins' first show was Cinderella in 2010, where they played the fairy godbrothers.
 They returned in 2011 with a sell-out season of Jedward and the Beanstalk, and again in 2012 with Jedward and the Magic Lamp.
 In 2013 their fourth and last pantomime was Jedward in Beauty and the Beast.